The structure of segregation in co-authorship networks and its impact on scientific production: Structural metrics

-This section shows the PDF's without separating the communities by size range.
-From Fig.~\ref{fig:Distributions_without_dividing_by_size} we can observe that highly segregated communities tend to be larger, less dense, less clustered and there are no differences in the core position of the communities.
-However, as we see in the Section 5 of the main manuscript, when we divide the communities by size the results change because the density and clustering coefficient are not different between both categories of segregation but the core position is the one with high differences.
-Here, we argue that the analysis of the main manuscript makes is more reliable.
+The results of this subsection are misleading, as we see in Section~5, the results change when we divide the communities by size because the size of the communities mainly drives the density and clustering coefficient.
+Still, the core will be analysed in the following sections, and we argue that comparing the analysis with and without dividing by categories makes the main manuscript more reliable.